-Data will be reported according to the reporting guidelines for randomised clinical trials: CONSORT (2010) statement including extensions to cluster randomised trials and pragmatic trials.
-A CONSORT style flow diagram will be used to show the flow of participants through the trial, including reasons (where given) for withdrawal at both the physiotherapy service and individual participant level.
+Data will be reported according to the reporting guidelines for randomised clinical trials: Consolidated Standards of Reporting Trials (CONSORT 2010) statement^{42 43} including extensions to cluster randomised trials44 and pragmatic trials.45 A CONSORT style flow diagram will be used to show the flow of participants through the trial, including reasons (where given) for withdrawal at both the physiotherapy service and individual participant level.
 These will be recorded on REDCap.
-Analysis will be conducted by a statistician who will remain blind to allocation of physiotherapy clusters to either intervention or control arm.
+Analysis will be conducted by a statistician who will remain blind to the allocation of physiotherapy clusters to either intervention or control arm.